bonyiii/cap-docker/README.md

 ## Usage

-cap deploy:docker
-cap deploy:docker:run               # Prerelease, deploy a new version while the old one available for the public cap deploy:docker:golive            # Replace old version with new one cap deploy:docker:rollback          # If something goes wrong ;) cap deploy:docker:cleanup           # Remove old containers
+cap docker:deploy                # Full deploy, stop previous container cap docker:preview               # Prerelease, deploy a new version while the old one available for the public cap docker:golive                # Replace old version with new one cap docker:rollback              # If something goes wrong ;) cap docker:cleanup               # Remove old containers

 ## Contributing